 After the Rhinoplasty Procedure

-The surgery is typically performed on an outpatient basis under general anesthesia.
+The surgery is typically performed on an outpatient basis under general anesthesia in our Washington DC clinic.
 Dr. Somenek will see you the following day to clean the area around the nostrils and ensure that you are doing well.
 Dr. Somenek does not routinely use packing for the nose, as he believes it adds unnecessary discomfort for your recovery.

 At your one-week post-op visit, the nasal cast and the fine sutures that were used to close the incision will be removed.
 It is important to realize that your nose will be swollen when the cast is removed.
 Dr. Somenek will place tape on the nose when necessary to decrease the overall amount of swelling.
 The majority of swelling will resolve within two weeks.